 The terms and conditions may change annually at renewal.
-This may include the removal of some benefits and services, or the improvements or benefits and services.
+This may include the removal or the improvements of benefits and services.
 Optimum is an annual contract, so we’ll tell you about any changes prior to renewal.

 Will our premiums increase over time?

 We’ll take your scheme’s membership profile, claims experience and any changes to the benefits chosen into account when we calculate your premiums.
-With new treatments and technologies also appearing, we’ll also take into account general changes in the cost of claims to reflect medical inflation.
+With new treatments and technologies being made available, we’ll also take into account general changes in the cost of claims to reflect medical inflation.

 How long does Optimum last?